 - Grad PLUS Loan Requirements

-- How Do You Apply for a Grad PLUS Loan?
+- How to Apply for a Grad PLUS Loan

 What is a Grad PLUS Loan?

 The Grad PLUS Loan is a part of the Direct PLUS Loan program.
 In general, PLUS Loans are federal student loans designed to help students pay for graduate or professional education costs.
-They can also be used by parents of dependent undergraduates to help their child pay for the cost of an education.
+They can also be used by parents of undergraduates to help their child pay for the cost of an education.

 Grad PLUS Loan Basics